Farmers Schooled On Need To Test Soil Before Farming

 "The laboratory test is a means of making an inventory of the Chemical condition of the soil and determining the treatments required.
 Soil testing provides basis for the recommendation of fertilizer and soil amendments such as lime," he added.

-His expert advice comes at a time where farmers, mostly those who cultivate maize have lamented over poor yield in some parts of the region despite the application of fertilizers in large quantities.
+His expert advise comes at a time where farmers, mostly those who cultivate maize have lamented over poor yield in some parts of the region despite the application of fertilizers in large quantities.

 He said if farmers adopt the act of testing their soil in the laboratory, they would know which nutrients their farmlands lack and know the right fertilizers to apply on their farms.